NilPointer-Software/bdfd-wiki/src/bdscript/repliedMessageID.md

 # $repliedMessageID
-Returns message ID of the replied message.
+Returns the ID of the replied message.

 > 🧙‍♂️ If the message is not a reply, nothing is returned.